 • The Amir is the head of the constitutional authorities, holding both legislative and executive powers.
 The Amir appoints the prime minister and ministers.

 • The Council of Ministers (Cabinet), the supreme executive authority in the country, assists in implementing the general policies of the State.

 • The first provisional constitution was issued in 1970, and amended in 1972 upon independence.
-In April 2003, an overwhelming 96.6% of Qatari voters said ‘yes’ to a draft permanent constitution which became effective on 8 June 2005, transforming Qatar into a democracy.
+In April 2003, an overwhelming 96.6% of Qatari voters said ‘yes’ to a draft permanent constitution, which became effective on 8 June 2005.

 • Archaeological discoveries, inscriptions and artefacts prove that Qatar was populated as early as 10,000 – 8,000 BCE.

 • In the middle of the 1st century CE, Pliny the Elder referred to the nomads of the area as the ‘Catharrei’ – an apparent reference to their constant search for water.

 • One of the world’s earliest maps, The Map of Ptolemy in the 2nd century CE, shows the word ‘Catara’ at the head of the bay.

 • Qatar played an important role in the Islamic civilisation when its inhabitants participated in the formation and provision of the first naval fleet.